mikebvs/python-notes/Python Cheatsheet.md

 1. Manages a set of tracked repositories
 2. Add a remote named `<name>` for the repository at `<URL>`.
 Able to set a remote origin repository.
  - `git remote origin <URL>` is how we can initialize our project to reference a Github Repository and then stage and commit changes to it.
+## `git push`
+1. This is the command we use once we have staged and committed changes to a branch.
+We can then push them to a remote repository to update it in our hosted version control.
+2. `git push <repository> <src>` is how we would push our changes made to our remote repository.
+    - `<repository>` would be the defined remote, such as origin.
+    - `<src>` would be the name of the branch we would like to push to said remote, such as main, or a feature branch.

 # Built-in Functions
 ## `map(function, iterable, *iterables)`